-The Winter 2018/19 Surgery Newsletter is now available.
+The Autumn 2019 Surgery Newsletter is now available.

 ON LINE SERVICE TO BOOK APPOINTMENTS, ORDER PRESCRIPTIONS, REVIEW YOUR DETAILED RECORDED MEDICAL NOTES AND REVIEW YOUR SUMMARY CARE RECORD.